-Heat trapped in a hot box generated by pump equipment and the outside air temperature during summer months (or in warm climates) can do significant damage to equipment.
+Heat trapped in a cover generated by pump equipment and the outside air temperature during summer months (or in warm climates) can do significant damage to equipment.
 Pumps and control panels can overheat rendering them useless, which can affect the process down the line for which they were put in place.
 Costs to replace the equipment and the addition of labor and downtime can make this a very expensive endeavor.
-So how do we suggest removing heat from a hot box?
+So how do we suggest removing heat from a pump cover?

 Louvers Cool Pump Enclosures

 One suggestion is to add a louver(s) or vent to the outside wall on each end of the enclosure.
-The addition of louvers or vents placed near the top of the hot box will allow warm air to escape and may also create a draft to pass through the enclosure and across the pumps to keep them from overheating.
+The addition of louvers or vents placed near the top of the pump cover will allow warm air to escape and may also create a draft to pass through the enclosure and across the pumps to keep them from overheating.